hopemcmanus/hopemcmanus.github.io/portfolio/allomorphs.md

 <p></p>

-As part a [paper](https://roa.rutgers.edu/article/view/1424.html) for a Learnability seminar, I used dot to create similarity lattices.
+As part a [term paper](https://roa.rutgers.edu/article/view/1424.html) for the Rutgers Learning and Linguistics Theory seminar in Spring 2014, I used dot to create similarity lattices.

 <figure>